oat431/Personal_Minecraft_server/README.md

 3. set up network security by adding port 25565 (Minecraft server default port)

-2. remote to the VM and install java (recommend JDK 16)
+2. remote to the VM and install java SDK 17

 3. clone this repo

-4. change the directory to the repo and run the command "java -jar tuinity.jar --nogui."
+4. change the directory to the repo and run the command "java -jar purpur.jar --nogui."

 5. give public IPv4 to your friend